ombothe08/Assignment_3OBJSTL/README.md

-# Assignment Obj-Stl reader and tranlator
+# Assignment Obj-Stl reader and translator

 This repository contains code for four assignments related to reading and converting 3D geometry files: